ninjaprawn/Notes/README.md

 ```
 #import <Notes/Notes.h>
 ```
-- Use the code from Example.xm, replacing the items that need replacing (body,title,etc)
+- Copy the function from example.xm.
+Create your own arguements to customize the variables on the go.